 Essay prepared by Dr. Howard McCurdy and Matthew Winchell

 How much does space exploration cost?

 Howard McCurdy and Roger Launius propose a method for assessing the financial burden that space expeditions impose on the national economy.
 The method calculates the cost of the program as a proportion of the gross domestic product in the year the expedition is approved.
-Excerpted from their new book on NASA Spaceflight: A History of Innovation by Launius and McCurdy, published in late 2017 by Palgrave Macmillan.
+Excerpted from their new on NASA Spaceflight: A History of Innovation by Launius and McCurdy, published in late 2017 by Palgrave Macmillan.